l8518/azure-media-services-function-automation/README.md

 # Setup
 ## Create a Service Principal
-Create a service principal via App Registrations Azure Portal and write down following values:
+Follow these steps to create an application in your Azure subscription:
+1. Via the Azure Portal or Azure CLI create an App Registration, write down:
-1. Application (client) ID
+    - Application (client) ID

-2. Directory (tenant) ID
+    - Directory (tenant) ID

-3. Create and remeber a client secret
+2. Add a new client secret to the just created application, write down:

-4. Object ID (!Important!: not from the app registration, but from the managed application in local directory)
+    -  client secret value

+3. Open the managed application, not the app registration, write down:
+    - Object ID

 ## Deploy the given ARM script
 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)